dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 FIREWALL RULEBASE
 ![](2019-06-03_20-43-42.png)

-* Notice that CoreDNS pods are still in ContainerCreating phase, the reason for that is NSX Node Agent (which is responsible for connecting the pods to a logical switch) is still not installed on K8S Worker Nodes yet (next step)
+Notice also that CoreDNS pods are still in ContainerCreating phase, the reason for that is NSX Node Agent (which is responsible for connecting the pods to a logical switch) is still not installed on K8S Worker Nodes yet (next step)

-##
+## NSX Node Agent Installation

+"nsx-node-agent-ds.yml" will be used to deploy NSX Node Agent.
+This yml file is also provided in the content of the NSX Container Plugin zip file that was downloaded from My.VMware portal.

+This yml file also contains a configmap for the configuration of the ncp.ini file for the NSX Node Agent.
+None of the parameters in the configmap will be changed, the only line that needs to be edited is the one where it says "serviceAccountName: nsx-node-agent-svc-account"

+The "nsx-node-agent-ds.yml" file can simply be edited with a text editor. **"#" is removed from the line with "serviceAccountname:..." so that role based access control can properly be applied for NSX Node Agent as well.**

-## Copy the edited NCP-Deployment file to a central location or to K8S Master Node local folder and then deploy the NSX NCP Pod in the "nsx-system" namespace by using the following command
+The edited yml file, "nsx-node-agent-ds-custom.yml" in this case, can now be deployed from anywhere.
+In this environment this yml file is copied to /home/vmware folder in K8S Master Node and deployed in the "nsx-system" namespace with the following command.

 <pre><code>
 root@k8s-master:/home/vmware# kubectl get pods --all-namespaces -o wide